justinisbellorg/devsquad/docs/contributing.md

 > 5. What did you see instead?
 >Please tag your issue as a bug.

+## Issue management
+We are still figuring out the approach here so please stay tuned.
+Feel free to ask on discord if its not totally clear.

 ## How to suggest new features
 This information will give contributors context before they make suggestions that may not align with the project’s needs.